These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 How To Make Cilantro Lime Slaw

 You can customize the flavors a bit according to how spicy you like it.
-Being that I am from Minnesota (the land where black pepper is considered 'too spicy' by some) I like to keep the spice level low.
+Being that I am from Minnesota (the land where black pepper is considered "too spicy" by some), I like to keep the spice level low.

-I find that one jalapeno pepper (with seeds and membranes removed) provides just the right amount of spice but if you're accustomed to more spice feel free to use more peppers.
+I find that one jalapeno pepper (with seeds and membranes removed) provides just the right amount of spice, but if you're accustomed to more spice feel free to use more peppers.

 Remember that most of the heat from jalapeno peppers resides in the seeds and membranes and it's important to remove them if you don't care for spicy slaw.

-IF you taste the dressing and find that the spice level is to high simply add more sugar to calm the spiciness down.
+If you taste the dressing and find that the spice level is to high simply add more sugar to calm the spiciness down.

 What To Serve With Fish Tacos